balena-io/docs/pages/learn/getting-started.md

   I don't have a balena account!
 ```

-You will be asked to choose an authentication method.
-Choosing _Web authorization_ will bring up a
+You will be asked to choose an authentication method, choose _Web authorization_ which will
-web browser window that allows you to login to your {{ $names.cloud.lower }} account.
-When asked to
+bring up a web browser window that allows you to login to your {{ $names.cloud.lower }}
-authorize the CLI, click the _Authorize_ button and head back to the terminal.
+account.
+Click the **Authorize** button, and head back to the terminal after the login
+ssuccessful message appears.

 <img alt="Web authorization" src="/img/common/cli/web_authorization.png" width="70%">

-__Note:__ Other authentication methods include using your username and password credentials or obtaining an [authentication token][token] from the dashboard.
-Authentication tokens come in two types, API tokens, and JSON Web Token (JWT) session tokens.
-While API tokens do not expire, JWT session tokens do after 7 days.

-## Add release
+## Create a release

-After logging in, test out the {{ $names.cli.lower }} by running the `{{ $names.company.lower }} fleets` command, which should return information about the fleet you created in the previous step.
-Take note of the `FLEET NAME` as you'll need this in the next step to push your code to all devices in that fleet.
+After login, test the {{ $names.cli.lower }} by running the `{{ $names.company.lower }} fleets` command, which should return information about the fleet you created in the previous step.
+Take a note of the `FLEET NAME` as you'll need this in the next step to push the code to your device(s) in that fleet.

 ```shell
 $ {{ $names.company.lower }} fleets